 Mark tells us at the beginning of his gospel that it is the beginning of the good news.
 But in a way it is also a continuation of the good news of God's love for us and the world, a love that has existed from the beginning of time.
 This is the kind of news that can turn fear into joy.

-Mark's gospel tells us of the wonderworkings of Jesus.
-It is about His forgiving and healing ways.
+Mark's gospel tells us about Jesus, how He healed the sick, and how forgave people of their sins.
 Mark had heard about these things and felt the spirit that they carried.
 This spirit was there before Mark began to write his gospel, and it was there after he was finished.
 And it continued to be there.
 And it continues to be here.
 The good news is Jesus Christ.
 The good news is the presence of Christ now and forever.

 The good news is also Mark's gospel itself.
 It is not a mere history, nor a biography.
 It is a gospel.
 It is good news.
 It contains written words that describe the forgiving, healing and miraculous ways of Jesus.
-This good news has risen as well, risen from the confines of those pages, on which it was written on, to become a living presence in the world - a power and a light, an energy that, like Jesus Christ, is always present, always active, and always available.
+This good news has risen as well, risen from the confines of those written pages to become a living presence in the world - a power and a light, an energy that, like Jesus Christ, is always present, always active, and always available.